microsoft/Kusto-Query-Language/doc/materializefunction.md

 ---
 title: materialize() - Azure Data Explorer
-description: This article describes materialize() function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 06/06/2020
+description: This article describes materialize() function in Azure Data Explorer. ms.reviewer: zivc ms.topic: reference ms.date: 10/31/2022
 ---
 # materialize()

-Allows caching a subquery result during the time of query execution in a way that other subqueries can reference the partial result.
+Captures the value of a tabular expression for the duration of the query execution so that it can be referenced multiple times by the query without recalculation.

 ## Syntax

 `materialize(`*expression*`)`